thehyve/BioCypher-OT/README.md

     ```
     The script runs BioCypher and generates a knowledge graph using all our node/edge definition presets.

+4. In order to load your run into a database to see your graph, you have to update the `import` container in the `docker-compose.yaml` file.
+Mount the absolute path to the `biocypher-out` directory where the output files are stored. and execute the import script.
+    ```bash
+    import:
+        image: neo4j:4.4-enterprise
+        container_name: import
+        environment:
+            NEO4J_AUTH: none
+            NEO4J_ACCEPT_LICENSE_AGREEMENT: "yes"
+            FILL_DB_ON_STARTUP: "yes"
+        volumes:
+            - biocypher_neo4j_volume:/data
+            - ./scripts:/scripts
+            - ./biocypher-out:/absolute/path/to/repo/BioCypher-OT/biocypher-out # add this line
+        command:
+            - /bin/bash
+            # - /scripts/import.sh # remove this line
+            - /absolute/path/to/repo/BioCypher-OT/biocypher-out/[RUN]/neo4j-admin-import-call.sh # add this line
+      ```
 ### Not So Quick Start

 Basically the [Quick Start](#quick-start) but with your own set of node/edge